chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

 ### Borrowing simulated data from `mgcv` vignette

 It's important to have reproducible data in a tutorial like this, as it allows others to have an easier time trying out the code.
 The model we'll be working with is fairly niche and the typical reproducible example data sets (`mtcars`, `iris`) don't quite fit.
 However, the developer of the `ziplss` model provided some code that allows us to simulate data for modeling.
-This first chunk is borrowed directly from the `mgcv` vignette.
+This first chunk is borrowed directly from the <a href="https://cran.r-project.org/web/packages/mgcv/mgcv.pdf" target="_blank">`mgcv` vignette</a>.

 ```r
 ## simulate some data...